Shoug-Alomran/CS285-CryptographyProject/README.md

 Auto private keys generated for both cars.

-Step 3: Enter the message to be securely sent between vehicles.
 Enter a message (> 20 characters): Please let this project work.

 --- RESULTS ---